korc/onefile-websrv/README.md

     - `JWTSecret`
       - checks if JWT from `Authentication: Bearer` header is signed by specific authority
       - `auth` contains authority's shared secret
+    - `IPRange`
+      - checks client's remote IP
+      - `auth` is IP address with network mask length in format of `ip/masklen`